- Download our Moving to Vancouver Guide (PDF)

 "I would say the cost of living is slightly higher in Canada but with the higher expenses comes a higher quality of life.
 People sometimes complain the taxes in Canada are too high but you can immediately see the tax dollars being spent in areas that will improve the average citizen’s life.
 Better sidewalks, playgrounds, great healthcare facilities, etc…"

-Read more about American expat Cyrus's experiences in Vancouver
+Read more about Cyrus's experiences in his expat interview about Vancouver.

 Further reading